 Gantt charts tend to be less technical and easier for viewers to understand as they don’t include the same level of detail as PERT charts.

-For this reason, PERT charts tend to be better for initially estimating project timelines, while Gantt charts are often preferred for keeping stakeholders up-to-date during the project.
+For this reason, PERT charts tend to be better for initially estimating project timelines, while Gantt charts are often preferred for team project time tracking and keeping stakeholders up-to-date during the project.

 To better understand the differences between the two, check out our article on PERT charts vs. Gantt charts.